Watch a quick demo or schedule time with us.

 You’ll probably have a lot of content and assets that support the buyer in their journey, but it’s helpful to highlight some key assets here – by funnel stage – to give the rest of the Marketing and Sales teams visibility into supporting materials that put to work the messaging in this template.
 If this is a new product launch, maybe you are still building these out, but fill them in as they become available.

 We’ve heard a lot of teams are really frustrated by trying to keep track of all of their Marketing and Sales assets – especially when it comes to tracking what’s actually being used.
 That’s why we created Content Camel to make organizing all the content that enables sales teams easy.
 Easy to find, share (including with our Chrome Extension), and track the results.
 Let us know what you think.

 Yes!
-Now that you’ve worked through Value Drivers, the pain of the Before State and the success of the After State with all the associated benefits and metrics, now that you’ve documented Proof Points and what makes your product unique, it’s time to fill out the description of each feature.
+Now that you’ve worked through Value Drivers, the pain of the Problem State and the success of the Solution State with all the associated benefits and metrics, now that you’ve documented Social Proof and what makes your product unique, it’s time to fill out the description of each feature.

 I think it’s easier to approach positioning features before tackling the overall product messaging, because, hey, a product is really just a collection of features (and the benefits those deliver).